-Wagner et al. (2001) found that declarative memory for a text ('please memorize this text') was enhanced by sleep; in particular, this effect was greater during the second half of the night, when rapid-eye movement (REM) sleep predominates, and it was greater for emotional texts than neutral texts; they suggested that REM sleep particularly consolidates emotional memories.
+Wagner et al. (2001) found that declarative memory for a text ('please memorize this text') was enhanced by sleep.
+In particular, this effect was greater during the second half of the night, when rapid-eye movement (REM) sleep predominates, and it was greater for emotional texts than neutral texts; they suggested that REM sleep particularly consolidates emotional memories.
 There are obvious interpretative difficulties with this form of study, notably that the circadian time of deprivation is confounded with the REM versus non-REM factor.
+A related recent study by Marshall et al. (2004) found that applying frontal direct current stimulation to 19-28-year-old students during periods of sleep rich in SWS enhanced memory for word pairs (but did not improve mirror tracing skills, and did not improve word pair learning in the waking state).